 It's illegal to slaughter pregnant cows in Mauritius.
 So, many of these animals had been waiting in limbo at a feedlot since their arrival.
 But Mauritian authorities are now investigating the recent mysterious deaths of 65 of these cattle, with the importer alleging foul play.

-Regardless of who is at fault, the recent deaths of these 65 unfortunate animals was wholly avoidable.
+The death of these unfortunate animals was wholly avoidable.
 They should never have been sent to Mauritius in the first place.
-Once again the 'system' has failed to protect the welfare of Australian animals, and exporters have been caught out sending animals to the cruellest of circumstances.
+Once again the 'system' failed to protect the welfare of Australian animals, and exporters have been caught out sending animals to the cruellest of circumstances.

 You can help!

 With every incident we expose and every email, letter and phone call to MPs, we take a step towards ending this cruel trade for good.
-Click here to bring this latest appalling incident to the attention of your federal MP and to call for a ban on live exports.
+Click here to urge your MP to support an end to live export.